0x-jerry/vscode-vitepress/README.md

 # VitePress Preview

-A very small extension(only 8KB) which use vscode builtin simple browser to preview VitePress pages.
+A very small extension which use vscode builtin simple browser to preview VitePress pages.

 ## Screenshot